 - The number of people who search for the keyword – a cheap keyword is useless if it doesn’t help you bring in clients!

 Is your pay-per-click campaign a mess?
-Do you need an expert hand with Google AdWords for attorneys?
+Do you need an expert hand with PPC for lawyers?
 Give our friendly online attorney marketing team a call today at 1-888-886-0939 for guidance!

 Where will my ads show up if I use Google AdWords to market my law firm?

 You’ve heard about pay-per-click advertising services, like Google AdWords, and it seems like a great way to market your law while still controlling your advertising costs.
 But where will your ads ultimately be displayed if you sign up for Google AdWords?

 The good news is that your ad has the potential for fairly wide exposure, depending on how you choose to use it.
 When you create an AdWords campaign, the service will display your ad many places online, including: